SPOT Users forum

-Several webinars and presentations were given throughout 2015 and 2016 to showcase the features and functionality of SPOT Pro™.
-E-mail SPOT support to schedule a personal webinar or webinar for your company.
+Several webinars and presentations were given from 2015 through 2017 to showcase the features and functionality of SPOT Pro™.
+Contact SPOT support to schedule a personal webinar or webinar for your company.

 5/4/2015 - 2-5PM EDT - Finding the Sweet SPOT - LightFair 2015 Electric lighting and Daylighting group presentation.

 6/8/2015 - 10-11AM MDT - SPOT Pro Intro Webinar - View the webinar here.

 8/18/2015 - 9:45-10AM EDT - SPOT Pro Updates and Case Studies - Given at the 2015 Radiance Conference.